 Table 5 shows the correlation already mentioned in Section 4.1, namely that a change of interviewer has a negative effect on the establishments' willingness to participate.
-In the group without a change of interviewer, the response rate is nearly 13 percentage points higher than that of the group with a change of interviewer.
+In the group without a change of interviewer, the response rate is more than 15 percentage points higher than that of the group with a change of interviewer.